 The aristocrat chuckled.
 "Yes, and she was the best actress in Ashford Academy's drama club." her expression then turned serious.
 "Now, as we are both pressed for time, might I suggest we continue?"

 "Certainly."
 Diethard agreed with a nod.

 With that, Milly reached into her purse and pulled out a datapad, quickly handing it to Diethard.
 "Almost everything you requested is in there."
 Milly explained.
-"Schematics on Britannia's newest weapons, the latest deployments in Russia and Western Europe, production figures from Britannic and Northrum, and much, much more." she then tapped the datapad.
+"Schematics on Britannia's newest weapons, the latest deployments in Europe, production figures from Britannic and Northrum, and much, much more." she then tapped the datapad.
 "And don't worry, we have backup files on the Underground's servers.
 So long as you copy the access codes from this, as well as provide a sample for a DNA trace, you'll be able to access them."

 "And Erebor?"
 Diethard inquired.
 Erebor was the codename for the secret Britannian sakuradite source that Zero had theorized months ago, fittingly named after the Lonely Mountain itself.
 Up to this point there had been no progress in it discovery, though it still remained a primary objective for the Black Knights.

 Milly shook her head.
 "I did say almost everything didn't I?" she sighed.
 "I've used almost every asset in the military and scientific communities, and looked into every major corporation that utilizes sakuradite for production, and still there aren't any leads.
 For all accounts and purposes, Erebor doesn't exist."